fatedier/frp/README.md

   `./frpc -c ./frpc.ini`

-5. Resolve A record of www.yourdomain.com to x.x.x.x or CNAME record to your origin domain.
+5. Resolve A record of `www.yourdomain.com` to IP `x.x.x.x` or CNAME record to your origin domain.

-6. Now your can visit your local web service from url `http://www.yourdomain.com:8080`.
+6. Now visit your local web service using url `http://www.yourdomain.com:8080`.

 ## Features